 Once a match is made, the adoptive family and prospective birth parents will get to know each other to make sure the adoption situation is a good fit.
 This pre-placement contact can take place over the phone, through email or even through in-person visits and may be mediated by an adoption counselor.

-5. Finalizing the Adoption and Beginning Post-Placement Contact
+Step 5: Finalize the Adoption and Begin Post-Placement Contact

 Adoption does not end with the placement of the child — it is a lifelong process that is just beginning.
 After placement, birth parents will take time to heal while adoptive families undergo the adoption finalization process and start the unique journey of parenting an adopted child.